Gatherings with music in Zambia: social dance meetings

 Kaluwe walenjebaula – Kaluwe walenjebaula

-You Kaluwe you were too much talking about me
+You Kaluwe, you were talking too much about me

 Uko ilelila nikwa Mukopa